| Read Time: 7 minutes

 TimeframeCan resolve issues in weeks or months.Might take months or even years before reaching a conclusion.

-Mediation involves a neutral third party helping both sides come to an agreement-think of it as couples therapy for workplace disputes.
-On the other hand, litigation is more formal and can feel like entering a gladiator arena.
-While both have their merits, mediation often leads to quicker resolutions while preserving relationships.
+Mediation involves a neutral third party helping both sides come to an agreement, while litigation is a more formal legal process.
+Both have their merits, but mediation often leads to quicker resolutions and helps preserve relationships.

 The Benefits of Hiring an Employee Rights Attorney